wemixarchive/go-wbft/README.md

   - If the default value is too low, the probability of being selected as a validator when first becoming a staker will be low.
 Conversely, if it is too high, it may be advantageous to become a new staker again after even minor mistakes.
 Therefore, an appropriate value is necessary.

 Exception rules:
-- `w` is not counted for the first block(this may not have the previous seals).
+- `w` is not counted for the first block(this may not have any previous seals).
 - In the case where it was not a validator in the previous epoch but is a validator in the current epoch:
   - `d = p / (2*v*w) + s / (2*(e-1))`
   - `D(n) = D(n-1) * (9*e+1)/(10*e) + d(n) * (e-1)/(10*e)`